 Nephrology has been under-represented in clinical research, even as we have witnessed rapid progress in precision medicine in other specialty areas.
-A new initiative to build the world’s largest renal-focused genomic registry by Frenova, the clinical research division of Fresenius Medical Care, aims to change that.
+A new initiative to build the world’s largest renal-focused genomic registry of Fresenius Medical Care, aims to change that.
 Dr. Frank Maddux, Global Chief Medical Officer, joins Field Notes to explain how this groundbreaking registry will impact the future of kidney care for years to come.

 Your Feedback is Welcome!

 Brad Puffer: Welcome, everyone to this episode of Field Notes.
 I'm Brad Puffer on the Medical Office Communications Team at Fresenius Medical Care in North America, and your host for this discussion today.
 Here, we interview the experts, researchers, physicians, and caregivers who bring experience, compassion, and insight into the work we do every day.

 Nephrology has been underrepresented in clinical research even as we have witnessed rapid progress in precision medicine and other specialty areas.
 Frenova, the clinical research division of Fresenius Medical Care has recently embarked on a new initiative to change that.
 And enrolling the first participants in what is hoped will be the largest renal focused genomic registry in the world.

 This new registry will contain genomic data from chronic kidney disease patients worldwide, which researchers can use to improve our understanding of what drives kidney disease and to find new treatments.
 Here to tell us more about this exciting new initiative and its potential to make an impact in the lives of all people with chronic kidney disease is Dr. Frank Maddux Global Chief Medical Officer for Fresenius Medical Care.
 Dr. Maddux, welcome to Field Notes.